geduo15/Very-Deep-Convolutional-Networks-for-Natural-Language-Processing-in-tensorflow/README.md

 # Very-Deep-Convolutional-Networks-for-Natural-Language-Processing-in-tensorflow
-implement the paper" Very Deep Convolutional Networks for Natural Language Processing"(https://arxiv.org/abs/1606.01781) in tensorflow,just 9 layers(without shortcut).I change the last k-max pooling layer into max-pooling.
+Implement the paper" Very Deep Convolutional Networks for Natural Language Processing"(https://arxiv.org/abs/1606.01781) in tensorflow,just 9 layers.

-Parts of code is based on https://github.com/amygdala/tensorflow-workshop/tree/master/workshop_sections/cnn_text_classification ,which is based on the https://github.com/dennybritz/cnn-text-classification-tf,parts is based on https://github.com/scharmchi/char-level-cnn-tf
+Parts of code are based on https://github.com/amygdala/tensorflow-workshop/tree/master/workshop_sections/cnn_text_classification ,which is based on the https://github.com/dennybritz/cnn-text-classification-tf, and other parts are based on https://github.com/scharmchi/char-level-cnn-tf

-The data of the experiment is dbpedia, accuracy of the experiment is 0.9782,while the paper reports 0.9865
+The data of the experiment is dbpedia, the paper reports that the accuracy is 0.9865.